 ADMN 5033 School Business Management: 3 semester hours.

 Management techniques for the school administrator in the areas of preparing and managing the school budget, in-school accounts, and the financial auditing process.

 ADMN 5043 The Role of the Principal: 3 semester hours.

 Problems in elementary and secondary school administration with emphasis on the organization, administration, and supervision of curricular and extra- curricular programs, and the management of school personnel and students.

 Prerequisites: ADMN 5003.

-ADMN 5053 Administration of Special Programs: 3 semester hours.
+ADMN 5053 Management of Special Programs: 3 semester hours.

 Administrative and management techniques for implementing special school programs in the areas of special education, reading, career education, vocational-technical education and pupil services.

 ADMN 5063 Problems in Education Administration: 3 semester hours.

 Study and analysis of contemporary issues related to the administrative function in an educational setting.